Welcome to Child Nutrition and Wellness for Ohio County Schools!

 Nutrislice - Online Access

-Accessing our menus and meal information is now easier then ever.
+Accessing our menus, nutrition and allergy information, along with ingredient lists for our menu items is now easier then ever.
 You can access our menus online or on your smartphone by navigating to https://ocs.nutrislice.com/ or by downloading the Nutrislice app for your smartphone.

-Every student may receive ONE free breakfast and ONE free lunch meal per day, which both include milk.
-If a student brings a lunch and wishes to purchase a milk, it will be available for 40 cents per half pint.
-NO charging of milk sales to any account is allowed; all sales of milk must be paid for at the time of purchase.
+Every student may receive ONE free breakfast meal and ONE free lunch meal per day, which both include the availability of milk choices.
+If a student brings a packed lunch from home and wishes to purchase a milk, it is available for 40 cents per half pint.
+NO charging of milk sales to any account is allowed.
+All milk sales must be paid for at the time of purchase.

 Adult and Visitor Meals